mui/material-ui/docs/pages/blog/material-ui-is-now-mui.md

 We are now called **MUI**.
 It stands for **M**aterials to build **UI**s and is pronounced [/ɛmjuːaɪ/](http://ipa-reader.xyz/?text=%C9%9Bmju%CB%90a%C9%AA).

-It's shorter, it distinguishes ourselves, it's already how many people abbreviate us.
+It's shorter, it distinguishes ourselves and it's familiar - many people already used it for abbreviating us.
 More importantly, it allows for the release of products not directly coupled to Material Design, such as unstyled/headless version of the components, a brand new second design system as an alternative to MD, and more.

 ### A new domain name